-Contact me here for assistance with buying or selling a home in Manhattan.
+Contact me here for assistance with buying or selling a home in Manhattan and Brooklyn.

 - Compared to last year, October 2019 contract activity fell for both condominiums and co-ops, declining 11% for condominiums and 8% for co-ops.